Are you planning a Salt Lake City skiing trip? Want to know what the best places to ski in Utah are?

 Salt Lake City has a really good train system.
 If you are staying in Salt Lake City, the green line will take you from the airport to downtown.

-There are eight resorts within an hour from Salt Lake City.
-The closest to the Salt Lake City airport is Snowbird.
-Resorts that have national recognition, and are also favorites of many celebrities, are Park City and Deer Valley.
+The Salt Lake City Ski Resorts that have national recognition, and are also favorites of many celebrities, are Park City and Deer Valley.
 Alta, Solitude, and Snowbird are known for having more snow than the other resorts.
 Brighton, Sundance, and Snow Basin are local favorites.

 We will explore the best Salt Lake City ski resorts and each Utah ski resort so you can decide what your best option is for planning your Salt Lake City ski trip.

-Brighton averages 500 inches of snow in the winter.
-It is dry, light and fluffy making it perfect for both snowboard riders and skiers alike.
+Brighton Ski Resort averages 500 inches of snow in the winter.
+It is dry, light, and fluffy making it perfect for both snowboard riders and skiers alike.
 Brighton is located at the top of Big Cottonwood Canyon.

 This resort is where most local residents ski and board because it offers the best family skiing in Utah.